PAYG Withholding

-PAYG Withholding is a system where you, as a business owner, must withhold a certain amount from payments made to your workers, including employees, company directors, office holders, and contractors.
+PAYG Withholding is a system where businesses must withhold a certain amount of tax from income payments made to employees, company directors, office holders, and contractors.
+The withheld amounts are then remitted to the Australian Taxation Office (ATO) by the employer.

 Payments to employees, company directors & office holders